zerfithel/csnake/README.md

 # 📋 Plans to add

-I plan to add game ending when player leaves the map (currently it just escapes the map and you cant see the snake until you return) and some things like fake apples that are very similar to normal apples but cause random debuff like reversed moving for a while.
-To optimize the code I also plan to remove recursion and replace it all with iteration methods.
-Also I will remove `int direction` from snake structure because its dumb way to save snake direction (because its saved in each segment even though you only have to save it for head of the snake).
+I plan to add fake apples (when you get higher score) that give you debuffs for some time like reversed moving for 1 minute.
+I removed direction variable inside snake structure and moved it to a single global variable.

 # ✅ About the project